davidmoten/odata-client/README.md

 delta = delta.nextDelta().get();

 // delta is a CollectionPage and can be iterated upon or paged through as you like
-// if you don't iterate through the results of the CollectionPage the next call to
+// if you don't iterate through the collection the next call to
 // nextDelta() will do it for you because the deltaLink is on the last page
 // of the current collection